KamilaWlodarska/CarRacesProject/README.md

-# OOP project for university classes
+# OOP project in Java for university classes